 COVID-19 treatment outlook

 Community Hospital follows the National Institutes of Health’s guidelines on evidence-based treatments for COVID-19.
 Treatments range from management of symptoms to medications.
 Each patient’s treatment plan is individualized, depending on the complexity of their condition and any underlying health conditions.
-Very few of our COVID-19 patients so far have needed ICU-level care or ventilators.

 Early studies show that Dexamethasone, an anti-inflammatory steroid, has been seen to improve the condition of some patients with COVID-19.
 This steroid is widely available and utilized with many patients.